oskarfernlund/noskGPT/README.md

 poetry install
 ```

+### Conda / Pip

-If you do not have `poetry` or do not wish to use it, the dependencies in the `pyproject.toml` file can be installed manually using a package manager like `pip` or `conda`.
+If you do not have `poetry` or do not wish to use it, the following steps can be taken using `conda` and `pip`:

+1. Create a new `conda` environment using `conda create -n noskgpt python=3.10`
+2. Activate the environment using `conda activate noskgpt`
+3. Install the dependencies using `pip install -r requirements.txt`

 ## Command Line Interface :computer: